Flights from Birmingham to Barcelona

 There’s also a selection of great cafés, bars and restaurants where you can dine before you fly.
 Costa, Caffé Nero and Pret a Manger all have your daily caffeine fix.
 You can grab a wrap from Wrapchic or if you’d prefer, Burger King do a great meal deal.
 Giraffe is perfect for families and All Bar One has a great food and drink menu.

-If you prefer the finer things in life, you’ll want to book into one of our four airport lounges .
+If you prefer the finer things in life, you’ll want to book into one of our five airport lounges .
 Here you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly.

 To find out about our other services, head to our terminal facilities page.